What is the new American Airlines plane in 2024?

 It has seating arrangements for 100 to 150 passengers, operates on domestic routes, and also expands new city pairs in the international market.

-Notably, American Airlines has it on its order books that it is to receive 50 Airbus A220-300 aircrafts as deliveries commence in the year 2020.
+Notably, American Airlines has it on its order books that it is to receive 50 Airbus A220-300 aircraft as deliveries commence in the year 2020.
 Obviously, by 2024, introducing even more A220s to provide service to popular business and leisure markets across North America would be a logical move.
 The A220 can be potentially utilized even in transatlantic operations to second-tier European cities that are not currently highly served by the wide-body aircraft in operation today.

 Conclusion

-Although American Airlines has not stated their plans or specifics regarding which plane model or even plane maker they are planning to expand their fleet with by 2024, these possibilities mentioned here are plausible.
+Although American Airlines has not stated its plans or specifics regarding which plane model or even plane maker they are planning to expand its fleet with by 2024, these possibilities mentioned here are plausible.
 This paper assumes that while air travel demand has not only bounced back but is projected to grow in the next few years, American Airlines is keen to unlock expansion strategies through the fleet modernization plan.

 The Boeing 797 is not yet confirmed, although it is still in the design stage.
 American Airlines has said that they will be interested if Boeing starts on this kind of airplane as planned.
 More concrete plans are to add the Airbus A321XLR and/or A220 series by 2024 to balance the domestic connecting city pairs while considering the new international markets.
 Of course, there could be other aircraft models from Boeing or Airbus that could be made that would interest American Airlines at a certain point in time, which would fit the network strategy the best.
 But quite evidently, the 2024 timeframe puts AA in the right position to acquire the next generation of planes they feel are best.